Food Scraps Recycling

 Compost is produced at local facilities and used by nearby farms, contractors, and residents.

-How Organics Get Recycled
+How Food Scraps Get Recycled

 USA has stepped up, implementing sustainable organics recycling programs for a full range of customers both large and small.
 We guide our customers in developing their own effective procedures for separating organics.
 Then, we can help you find the right size container.
 We service these containers frequently and bring the organics to specialized recycling facilities.